jonatanhal/jonatanhal.github.io/_posts/2014-12-13-cracking-a-weak-checksum.markdown

 more natural way for me to interact with the executable, since my attempts at using IDA resulted in alot of headaches, but a small amount of success.

+## So what did I learn?

+**Assembly is hard**, and I have a rough time wrapping my head around what's going where, who's doing who & how to computer.
+Using a debugger I am atleast able to visualise what's going on, but reading raw assembly;

+Cudos to those who actually work with assembly & crack things, gods knows I don't know how to.

+I might revisit this challenge some day, but for now, I feel like I've hit a brick wall.
+This was brought on not only by the brakes to my debugging but also to my grave lack of understanding in regards to assembly, debugging made it somewhat more easy to understand & occasionally go "I predict that thing X will do Y to thing Z", and actually be somewhat correct, sometimes.

 - - -